riipandi/elisacp/readme.md

 ![Security](https://github.com/riipandi/elisacp/workflows/Security/badge.svg)
 ![Linter](https://github.com/riipandi/elisacp/workflows/Linter/badge.svg) -->

-Manage linux servers without hassle.
+Manage linux server without hassle.
 ElisaCP is an open source Linux Control Panel.
 It's written in Golang and React and runs as a single Linux binary with MySQL or PostgreSQL.
 Use the features you like, for example, create virtualhost, manage MariaDB PostgreSQL database, etc, with full access to source code.